anmolvj/miah-jeffra-portfolio/src/pages/book/the-fabulous-ekphrastic-fantastic.md

     message: I read The Fabulous Fantastic Ekphrastic! with multiple browser tabs open at all times—perhaps the perfect response to modern life that a book has ever evoked in me.
-  - reviewerName: Out in Print
-    message: It’s honesty [is what] makes The Fabulous Ekphrastic Fantastic! a great read.
-  - reviewerName: San Francisco Book Review
-    message: Reminiscent of Michelle Tea in subject and humor, and of T.
-      Fleischmann’s poeticism in style, this collection continues the work of modern queer essayists.
-The memories it contains, whether false or true, rose-colored or traumatic, are all written with stunning honesty.
 linksToBuy:
   - label: Buy Here!
     linkImage: